AdrianVellaro/AdrianVellaro/README.md

 ## 📚 Learning Journey

-Here’s what I’m working through step-by-step:
+Here’s what I’m working through step-by-step (btw this is not THAT accurate, I just asked AI to generate this for me since I'm a lazy sack of shit.):

 ### ✅ Basics of Java
 - [x] Printing text with `System.out.println`